We are available 7 days a week to help answer any questions. Call (888) 850-1890

-Having a child or love with BPD can be extremely difficult and frustrating.
+Having a child or loved one with BPD can be extremely difficult and frustrating.
 Given the nature of the illness, there can be a sense that the individual does not want to get better or is manipulating with their illness.
 Symptoms tend to worsen without treatment and there are often periods of escalation during times of stress.

 Getting experienced clinical treatment and realizing you are not alone is essential.
-There are available adolescent outpatient treatment centers that can help.
+There are available outpatient treatment centers that can help.

 For many years, Borderline Personality Disorder was viewed as untreatable and those suffering were given few options.
 This is not the case.
 There are many ways to treat BPD both psychiatrically and with therapy.
 Those suffering with BPD and substance abuse or other psychological disorders can find effective clinical treatment.